 Yaozhou is typically a Northern Song 'greenware'.
 Established in the Tang Dynasty and prospering in the Northern Song Dynasty, the Yaozhou Kiln was one of the most well-known 'celadon' kilns in China.

 Type of celadon stoneware originally produced in the kilns of Shaanxi province but which then spread throughout Northern China.
 Also known as "Northern Celadon".
 Yaozhou ware is characterized by a fairly translucent olive-greenish glaze over a light grey body.
-The decoration is usually incised or printed in relief.
+The decoration is usually carved or moulded.

 The kilns were distributed in Tongchuan district, Shaanxi province.
 White, black and green wares started to be made here in the Tang dynasty (618-907).
 During the Song dynasty (960-1279) the green wares became the major ceramic products and the production continued until the Jiajing period by the end of the Ming dynasty (1368-1644).